Rayushkasud/Bicep-Curl-Counter/README.md

 # Bicep-Curl-Counter
 Virtual Gym:
-A python project that uses Media Pipe pose detection to count the number of biscep curls a user performs.
+A python project that uses Media Pipe pose detection to count the number of bicep curls a user performs.